flurdy/sortingoffice/README.md

 * Toggle between enable and disable for domains, aliases and users.
 * Add new domains, aliases and users.
 * Remove domains, aliases and users.
+* Authentication for application access.

 Soon
 ---
 * Edit domains, aliases and users.
 * Check DNS entries for relevant domain(s).
-* Authentication level for application access.

 Maybe